 Single Leg Hip Thrust - 5 Alternative Exercises:

 Standard Hip Thrust - Great for weight bearing and explosiveness.
 Easy on the lower back compared to squats and deadlifts.

 B Stance Hip Thrust - Similar to both the regular and single leg hip thrust, the b stance hip thrust is a hybrid stance that only partially uses the non working leg.

 - Kas Glute Bridge - With an emphasis on time under tension, the kas glute bridge combines the explosiveness of the hip thrust with the glute isolation of the glute bridge.

 - Fire Hydrant Exercise - Requires zero equipment and can be done anywhere.
 The fire hydrant exercises primarily works the outside glute muscles.

 - Reverse Hyper Exercise - Great lower back and upper glute workout.
 No other movement quite like it!

 Glute Pain Relief:

 Glute pain can come from many different areas.
 A very come form of glute pain originates from tightness.
 Whether it's just basic wear and tear over time, an injury that causes the muscle to become tight, or overworking the area from exercises such as the single leg hip thrust, it's important to treat the area properly and with the correct intention.

-Deep tissue massage is an awesome and easy way to reduce pain and rid the muscle of trigger points that are causing tight muscles fibers.
+Deep tissue massage and isolated stretching are awesome and easy ways to reduce pain and rid the muscle of trigger points that are causing tight muscles fibers.
 Effective trigger point release via deep tissue massage can be done by the hands of a trained physical therapist, massage therapist, chiropractor, or at home with a purposefully made tool like the QL Claw.